 The main advantage of making a living trust is to spare your family the expense and delay of probate court proceedings after your death.
 But do you really need a trust?

 Washington has a simplified probate process for small estates (under $100,000).
-If your net worth will be under this amount when you die, the probate process will be straightforward and relatively inexpensive, so you may not need to worry about avoiding it.
+If your net worth will be under this amount when you die, the probate process will be straightforward and relatively inexpensive, so you may not need to worry about avoiding probate with a living trust.

 Yes, you always need a will.
 A will provides a backup plan for any property that doesn't make it into your trust.
 For example, if you acquire new property and don't add it to your trust before you die, that property won't pass under the terms of the trust document.
 You can use a will to name someone to inherit property that you haven't left to a particular person or entity in your trust.